tsukifell/tsukifell/README.md

 Hello!
 My name is Calvin Saputra.

 I'm a student at Multi Data Palembang University majoring in Information System.
-Currently i'm learning MEAN Stack for Web Development and Figma for prototyping.
+Currently i'm learning MEAN Stack for Web Development and Figma for design prototyping.

 Feel free to contact and give me feedbacks.